oslabs-beta/alanajs/README.md

    FOLDER=
    ```

 3. Run the follow through the command line to update .env file or create one if it does not exist.
 Replace the parameters with user's details.
-Refer to **insert demo link documentation here** for more details.
+Refer to [documentation](https://www.alanajs.com/documentation) for more details.
 The DIRECTORY is the main folder to store files, dependencies, and directories as Lambda functions and layers.

    ```sh
    alana init <AWS_ACCESS_KEY_ID> <AWS_SECRET_ACCESS_KEY> [AWS_ACCOUNT] [AWS_REGION] -r [ROLENAME] -b [S3BUCKETNAME] -d [DIRECTORY]